 political reasons -- so that officials can be perceived as "doing

-something" to combat the threat of WNV.
+something" to combat the threat of WNv.
 We believe that

 vector-control and

-public-health officials are paid handsomely to do their jobs the right
+public-health officials are paid handsomely to do their jobs the

-way, following solid scientific and public-health principles, instead
+way, following solid scientific and public-health principles,

-of having their fingers in the air and being motivated by whichever way
+of having their fingers in the air and being motivated by

 the political winds are blowing.